lokidev/people_management/Database/README.md

 ### Tech.csv

-This CSV data file contains some sample data to populate the Tech table.
+This CSV data file contains some PeopleManagement data to populate the Tech table.
 It has two columns - ID and TechName separated by a comma.
 The bcp command in the import-data.sh script uses this file to import the data into the Tech table created by the setup.sql script file.

 ```terminal
 1,Car